ankushT369/Compiler-Design-Notes/README.md

 A compiler translates (or compiles) a program written in a high-level programming language that is suitable for human programmers into the low-level machine language that is required by computers.
 #### The phases of a compiler
 ##### Lexical analysis
-This is the initial part of reading and analysing the program text:
+This is the initial part of reading and analyzing the program text:
 The text is read and divided into tokens, each of which corresponds to a symbol in the programming language, e.g., a variable name, keyword or number.
 ##### Syntax analysis
 This phase takes the list of tokens produced by the lexical analysis